byui-cit/learning-modules/modules/general/cli-basics/prepare1.md

 ---
-title: CLI basics - Mac
+title: Command Line basics - Mac
 description: Getting started with the command line on Mac
 date: 2021-10-15